yarikos/express-batch/README.md

 ## Limitations
 * Tested only with Express 4
 * Supports only routes for GET requests.
-* Handlers which will bу used beyon the middleware, could use only these methods of response:
+* Handlers which will bу used beyond the middleware, could use only these methods of response:
   - `res.json()`
   - `res.jsonp()`
   - `res.jsonp()`